Written and Created by PaperCraftCentral Susan

 There's still one big thing that is going to happen, but it will have to happen in part 3.

-Thanks for reading about my Craft Room Makeover Part 2 I'll tell you more next month!
+Thanks for reading about my Craft Room Makeover Part 2.
+I tell you more about the final steps here.

 PS: How are you doing with your own makeovers, those of you who accepted the challenge I threw out to you in Part 1?
 I would love to see your before and after photos.
 Thanks to Colleen for posting her after photos!